 Sleeping on your stomach also requires that your head and neck be rotated to one side or the other.
 This can strain the muscles and vertebrae in the neck, leading to sore muscles, misaligned joints, and general tightness in the morning.

 If sleeping on your stomach is the most comfortable position for you, there are a few simple modifications you can make.
-If you place a pillow underneath your stomach and upper hips, it can help to prevent over extension of the lower back and promote a healthier thoracic curvature.
+If you place a pillow underneath your stomach and upper hips, it can help to prevent overextension of the lower back and promote a healthier thoracic curvature.
 If you often experience neck pain, you can try sleeping without a pillow.
 This more neutral cervical spine curve could help to relieve discomfort.

 Many people find that sleeping on their side is the best way to avoid back pain.
 If you prefer sleeping on your side, there are a few tips that can help to prevent pain due to unnecessary pressure on the spine.
-One trick is to sleep in the fetal positon.
+One trick is to sleep in the fetal position.

 A common cause of back pain is disc compression in the lower back.
-When the lower back is over extended, it can increase this compression and cause pain.
+When the lower back is overextended, it can increase this compression and cause pain.
 By lying in the fetal position with your knees tucked upwards toward your upper body, you can relieve the pressure in the lower back, opening up the spaces for the discs between each vertebra.

 If this position is uncomfortable, you can also try sleeping on your side with your knees slightly bent and a pillow between them.
 This can help to keep your knees, hips, and spine in better alignment.
 If you find that your waist is lifted away from the mattress, you can also place a pillow underneath it to provide additional back support during sleeping.